tammynpm/tammynpm.github.io/README.md

 # tammynpm.github.io

-This is a Hugo site configured for GitHub Pages using the PaperMod theme and GitHub Actions to deploy to the `gh-pages` branch.
+This is a Hugo site configured for GitHub Pages using the Researcher theme and GitHub Actions to deploy to the `gh-pages` branch.

 ## Quick start